iham/MSC_DDB_D6_Abgabe/receipt/README.md

 * The *Projects* page lists all the projects to which the individual receipts can be assigned to and additionally lists the activity status of each project.

 Data is kept in local storage.
+Data for project and UST types are delivered via JSON files.

 ## Time spent
 ~50h were used to create this project.